Cowell to Wallaroo

 08082014 (5)Finally, success!
 A pot of tea and raisin toast at the Cowell Bakery for breakfast.
 I celebrate with a double serve.
 It was cheap at $3.50.
 Warming up, from the café window I watch a flock of homing pigeons do their morning acrobatics.
 I’m reminded that in his youth my father was a ‘pigeon fancier.’

-08082014 (3)Peddling off to catch the ferry, I made a rookie mistake, missing the turn off, I quickly turned back, overcompensating, I fell off the bike.
-Ouch !
+08082014 (3)Peddling off to catch the ferry, I made a rookie mistake, missing the turn-off, I quickly turned back, overcompensating, and fell off the bike.
+Ouch!
 No damage, just the odd scratch.

 Making land at Wallaroo on the Yorke Peninsula, another historic coastal port, I take in the sights before settling down at the oddly named Office Beach Caravan Park.

-Tomorrow’s ride is a short 63 kms to Port Wakefield, then all going well I ride into Adelaide on Sunday.
+Tomorrow’s ride is a short 63 km to Port Wakefield, then all goes well I ride into Adelaide on Sunday.

 08082014 (1) 08082014 (2)